hervyqa/website/content/posts/libreoffice-hackaton-landing-page-free-download-svg/index.md

 This work is licensed under the Creative Commons Atribution 4.0 International by [Hervy Qurrotul Ainur].

-To view a copy of this license, visit https://creativecommons.org/licenses/by-/4.0/.
+To view a copy of this license, visit [Creative Commons Atribution](https://creativecommons.org/licenses/by-/4.0/).

 [Inkscape]:https://www.inkscape.org